psteiger/LocationFetcher/README.md

 }
 ```

-This library provides a simple location component, `LocationFetcher`, requiring only either an `ComponentActivity` instance or a `Context` instance, to make your Android app location-aware.
+This library provides a simple location component, `LocationFetcher`, requiring only an instance of either `ComponentActivity`, `Fragment` or `Context`, to make your Android app location-aware.

 If the device's location services are disabled, or if your app is not allowed location permissions by the user, this library will automatically ask the user to enable location services in settings or to allow the necessary permissions as soon as you start collecting the `LocationFetcher.location` flow.

 The service uses GPS and network as location providers by default and thus the app needs to declare use of the `ACCESS_FINE_LOCATION` and `ACCESS_COARSE_LOCATION` permissions on its `AndroidManifest.xml`.
 Those permissions are already declared in this library, so manifest merging takes care of it.

-You can personalize your `LocationRequest` to suit your needs.
+You can personalize your `LocationRequest` to suit your needs using the custom configuration block.

 ## Installation with Gradle